terawatt-energies/solar-materials-content/content/en/brochure.md

 - **15 % State Tax Credit:**
   Additional savings up to $1,000 on your state income tax.
 - **Fast Payback:**
-  Typical payback period is 5–10 years—then it’s pure savings.
+  Typical payback period is 5–10 years, then it’s pure savings.
 - **Community Solar Options:**
   Renters and condo owners can subscribe to shared arrays.
 - **Cleaner Air & Jobs:**